-At the national level the Central Bank and the MFSA collaborate through the Joint Financial Stability Board (JFSB), which has the function of facilitating co-operation between the relevant authorities in matters impacting financial stability.
-The JFSB is constituted in terms of ESRB Recommendation (ESRB/2011/13) on the macro-prudential mandate of national authorities as transposed in the Central Bank of Malta Act.
+At the national level, the Malta Financial Services Authority and the Central Bank of Malta collaborate through the Joint Financial Stability Board (JFSB).
+The Ministry for Finance (MFIN) also participates in JFSB as an observer.
+The JFSB has the function of facilitating co-operation between the relevant authorities in matters impacting financial stability.
+The JFSB is constituted in terms of the ESRB Recommendation ESRB/2011/13 on the macro-prudential mandate of national authorities as transposed in the Central Bank of Malta Act.

 Among its responsibilities, the JFSB is empowered to formulate policy recommendations designed to safeguard the stability of the financial system, and to identify and assess macro-prudential instruments, and relevant micro-prudential instruments, required to be implemented to mitigate or control potential systemic and other risks to the system.

 Within the context of this institutional framework, the MFSA has developed its capacity to monitor and assess the build-up and impact of potential risk in the financial services sector and support the technical evaluation of systemic and other risks within the ambit of the JFSB, including the implementation of policy recommendations via the relevant micro- and macro-prudential instruments.